Legal Counsel for Washington Nonprofits, Foundations, and Socially Responsible Businesses

 Justice Studio delivers tailored legal counsel crafted to empower nonprofits and foundations in Washington State.
+We also work with socially responsible small businesses.
 Our deep expertise in governance and compliance ensures your mission is your focus, instead of unexpected challenges.

-Strategic, values-aligned legal support for nonprofits navigating governance, compliance, risk, and growth
+Strategic, values-aligned legal support for nonprofits and small for-profits navigating governance, compliance, risk, and growth

 Our Services

-Justice Studio works with nonprofits and foundations on the legal issues that most often slow good work down or quietly put organizations at risk.
+Justice Studio works with nonprofits and foundations (and sometimes, with for-profit change-makers) on the legal issues that most often slow good work down or quietly put organizations at risk.
 If you’re unsure whether an issue is “legal” or “strategic,” it usually is both.
 That’s where I work best, including:

 • Nonprofit governance and board advising